 - Present their license, insurance, and registration

-Drivers can face charges for driving without a license if they do not have their license with them.
+Drivers can face charges for driving without a license if they do not have their license.
 Police officers can also issue citations if there is something wrong with a vehicle.
 For example, let’s say a driver reaches a DUI traffic stop with a broken taillight.
 This could lead to a citation.

 - Under 21